lazywithclass/videos/README.md

 </details>
 <details>
 <summary>
-<a href="https://soundcloud.com/lambda-cast/4-higher-order-functions">LambdaCast 4: Higher-Order Functions</a>
+<a href="https://soundcloud.com/lambda-cast/4-higher-order-functions">LambdaCast 4: Higher-Order Functions (48:39)</a>
 </summary>

 I don't have much to say here, all previous 3 episodes covered concepts I'm kind of familiar with...